 - Stay alert & be prepared

-Your organization should always have people monitoring the media and other online channels, so that you can respond promptly to any concerns that need to be addressed.
+Your organization should always have a digital agency in Thailand monitoring the media and other online channels, so that you can respond promptly to any concerns that need to be addressed.
 News can break at all hours, and social media never sleeps.

 Public opinion is a delicate beast, calm one moment and snarling the next.
 But beneath this sometimes-rough exterior is a need for attention, and friendship.
 Each proactive step you take to build relationships will be rewarded with a corresponding increase in trust.